 - Steering wheel does not return to center when turning and requires driver correction after turning

-- Resistance of the steering wheel that hold in a straight position
+- Resistance of the steering wheel that holds in a straight position

 If you are experiencing any of the above symptoms, your Jeep Wrangler most likely is part of the affected batch of vehicles produced with defective steering components.
 There are thousands of happy Jeep Wrangler owners who don’t seem to experience any of these symptoms, even after installing bigger tires or any suspension upgrades.
 Yes, there is an alarming amount of those who have reported these symptoms to dealerships as well as the NHTSA in an attempt to get a factory fix.